dwolfson7789/wdi-al-khwarizmi-2/W01/D05/Assignments/Homework/W01D05_homework.md

 41 ~~42~~ 43 ~~44~~ ~~45~~ ~~46~~ 47 ~~48~~ ~~49~~ ~~50~~

 The next number left in our list is 11, but all multiples of 11 less than 50 have already been crossed off (check for yourself above).
-Same thing with 13, the number after 11, and 17, 19, and 23, the numbers after that.
+Same thing with the number after that, 13 and 17, 19, and 23, the numbers after that.
 The next non-eliminated number after 23 is 29, but we can stop here.
 Why?
 Because the first multiple of 29, 29*2, is 58, which is greater than 50.
 So we can stop, and see what numbers haven't been crossed off yet: 2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37, 41, 43, and 47: voila! all the prime numbers less than 50!

 If the above is unclear, the wikipedia page for Eratosthenes (link above), has a nice animation of how the sieve works.